AntonioFasano/frame/README.md

 The old data.frame and the new one
 ---------------------------------

 This class inherits from the data.frame class: if a function  works  with a data.frame it is supposed to work with 'frame'.
-If your code requires a formal data.frame you can obtain it from the 'frame' x with:
+If your code requires a formal data.frame, you can obtain it from  `x` frame with:

     dfm(x)

-This is a shortcut for `as.data.frame` which in turn will call the specialised function a`s.data.frame.frame`.
+This is a shortcut for `as.data.frame` which in turn will call the specialised function `as.data.frame.frame`.